sushantdhiman/unexpected-date/documentation/assertions/date/to-equal-time.md

-Passes if one moment instance represents the same time as another moment instance.
+Passes if one Date instance represents the same time as another Date instance.

 ```js
 var date = new Date();